ThinkBrake: Efficient Reasoning via Log-Probability Margin Guided Decoding

 \subsection{Intuition and Definition}

-Our hypothesis is that once the productive phase of reasoning is complete, the probability margin between continuing the chain of thought and emitting the \texttt{</think>} token decreases.
-However, since the model is biased towards overthinking, the probability of \texttt{</think>} does not rise high enough to actually be decoded.
-Therefore, we introduce \method{}.
-Let $x$ be the input and $y_{<t}$ be the current reasoning chain.
-At each end-of-sentence boundary (e.g., a newline), let $y^\star_t=\arg\max_{y} p_\theta(y\mid x;y_{<t})$ be the top-predicted token.
-We terminate when the log-probability margin between the top token and the \texttt{</think>} token is small:
+We propose \method{}, a simple early termination method that injects the \texttt{</think>} when the log-probability margin between the top-predicted token and \texttt{</think>} becomes small.
+Formally, let $\pi_\theta$ be our LRM, $x$ be the input, and $y_{<t}$ be the current reasoning chain.
+At each sentence boundary, let $y^\star_t=\arg\max_{y} \pi_\theta(y\mid x;y_{<t})$ be the top-predicted token that is not \texttt{</think>}.
+We terminate model thinking when: